 Yes, I realize that sometimes you may need additional time in order to properly identify all the tenant damage and obtain estimates for those repairs.
 Sometimes that will be the case.
 But oftentimes there will be no reason to use the entire 21 days to return the deposit or send the letter, but yet this is what many landlords do.
 This leads to my second suggestion.

-ATCP 134 only requires that you account for how the security deposit was applied.
+ATCP 134 only requires that a landlord account for how the security deposit was applied.
 It does not say that you must provide the tenant with a complete written list of all damages or money owed – just enough to explain how the security deposit was used.

 Here is an example: